In my lame attempt to figure out what I am, this is a continuation of discovery.

 I have been meaning to write her a letter to thank her, it has been too long since we really talked.
 I don’t really regret it because it was to lessen her stress and I was the one to pull back from talking as much as we did.
 Even when I left Arizona, we stayed close for a few years, and in that time her life was getting much better and I didn’t want to stress her and make her life worse.
 I never told her I did that, but she didn’t seem to mind, so it was the right call.

 I could write an entire book about her.
 Kindness like that is so rare.
 At the time, I didn’t fully understand that truth, now I do.

 Another regret over something I did involves moving away from Georgia when I left the Army.
 If I had stayed in, I would have been due for a lot of additional training - I had airborne school guaranteed in my contract I ended up not signing, plus Ranger school that I spoke about earlier - and a transfer was due, so who knows what would have come of it, if anything.
 There was no reason I could not have stayed there when I got out.
-I met the first person in my life to show any real interest in me and was a cute little southern belle, with a strong Georgian accent, who lived near Savannah.
-She might be the only person to do that, I am uncertain.
+I met a cute little southern belle, with a strong Georgian accent, who lived near Savannah.
+She was the first person in my life to show any real interest in me.
 It ended because long-distance relationships tend to do that.